 "A lot of shark attacks are cases of mistaken identity," Peirce says, "due to reduced visibility and identification ability on the behalf of the shark."

 So you're being circled by a shark.
-It's not the best thing that's ever happened to you, but the worst thing you can do right now is panic.
+The worst thing you can do right now is panic.

-"Don't start splashing around -- you're just going to excite, incite and encourage the shark's interest," says Peirce.
+"Don't start splashing around -- you're just going to excite, incite and encourage the shark's interest," said Peirce.